How Do You Deal With A Broken Co-Founder?

 If you have a broken co-founder, their paranoia can kill your company.

 One of the investors presented us with a term sheet for $11 million.
-I was thrilled.
+I was ecstatic.

 I reviewed the term sheet with my advisors, and we agreed it was a good deal for the company.
 What I didn’t know was that Jim was trying to convince John to quit and start their own competing company.

-The first one to call me was John.
+The first one to call me to tell me they were quitting was John.
 I called Jim after speaking with John.

 I’ll never forget Jim’s last words to me.
 Jim said, “I know better than you how to build a company.”